-I read a LinkedIn post recently by Dr. Steve Joordens, a Professor at the University of Toronto, Scarborough.
-Steve’s posts are always relevant, timely and a quick read, which is why I like reading them.
+I recently read a LinkedIn post by Dr. Steve Joordens.
+Steve is a Professor at the University of Toronto, Scarborough.
+His posts are always relevant, timely and a quick read, which is why I like reading them.

 During Covid-19 and this new ‘normal’, that is so often not very normal, I find myself looking for ideas that are visual, to the point, and that just addresses one specific thing.
 This is exactly what Dr. Steve Joordens and Nick Khabaz’s tip sheet is.
 Dina Soliman from our OISE Online Learning team made an infographic, making their ideas visual for even easier access.

 Their advice, choose courses and professors that you find engaging, is what I concur with.
 Let’s face it, professors are not always engaging.
 Also, not all professors create engaging courses.
 Sometimes, we take such courses anyway because they fit our timetable, or they are compulsory courses.
 But, especially now, ask other students for recommendations of courses they enjoyed taking (also ask why: we all like different styles of teaching too).
 If you must take the course, and just don’t find it engaging, find other ways to add to your learning.